Grief, Heart break, Rejection, Failure, Loneliness

 I doubt so.

 Acknowledging your own emotion by showing vulnerability, shedding tears, revealing disappointment, anger, sadness are all acts of compassion to self.
 There is NOTHING WRONG with you.
-Be gentle with yourself.
-We are just BEING human.
+Be

 There’s an inner child in all of us that yearns to be loved and comforted- regardless of gender.